PotatoesInHD/OPCUA_monitor/README.md

 <br><br>
 ## GUI
 There is a simple GUI made with tkinter that will display "Connecting..."" in red or "Connected!"" in green.<br>
-This is based on the OPCUA server connection status.
+This status is based on the OPCUA server connection status.
 The monitor program checks the server status node on<br>
 a defined interval from CHECK_SERVER_STATUS_INTERVAL in the config.ini.

 <img width="757" height="525" alt="Image" src="https://github.com/user-attachments/assets/5e6c7ae6-8bc2-4054-afca-742e2fe3bf42" />

 The GUI was a bit of an afterthought.
 I already have a background thread for running the heart beat pulse and<br>
 didn't want to refactor everything else onto another background thread so that tkinter could run its own mainloop().<br>
-So the gui willsometimes hang for 1-2 seconds if the PLC is trying to connect/reconnect because it is busy working its magic.<br>
+So the GUI willsometimes hang for 1-2 seconds if the PLC is trying to connect/reconnect because it is busy working its magic.<br>
 The SOCKET_TIMEOUT value in the config.ini is set to 2 seconds to help with this issue.  time.sleep() instructions were also<br>
-avoided to prevent gui "not responding".
+avoided to prevent GUI "not responding".
 In their place I added a sleep_helper() function that that will constantly call window.update() as it runs.<br>
-Once connected though GUI is smooth as eggs.<br><br>
+**Once connected though, the GUI is smooth as eggs.**<br><br>